 An ingredient that both makes our product last longer than the alternative, and also yields significantly more per hectare logically makes a lot of sense, and whilst a tough decision, is one I feel is the right decision.

 Our core mission sits around sustainability and is to replace shower gels to remove plastic bottles from circulation where possible.
 To do this we must compete on value.
-We’re extremely proud to have been able to produce a product that lasts around twice the length of an every-day shower gel product.
+We’re extremely proud to have been able to produce a product that lasts the length of an every-day shower gel product.
 Our price per wash is around the same value without using chemical detergents.
 Our soap base is 100% natural (in fact only our colours and fragrances contain any non-naturally derived ingredients).
 Without palm oil as an ingredient we would not have been able to achieve this.

-Our commitment is that we will only ever use RSPO certified Palm oil.
+Our commitment is that we will only ever use segregated RSPO certified Palm oil.
 It’s imperative that we monitor our suppliers to ensure that certifications are constantly in place to ensure we contribute positively.

 Not only that, as with all our ingredients, we commit to being open and transparent around our sourcing.
 You can see where we source each and every ingredient from in our Ingredient blog pages.